- Search by country and/or world region

 Phone: (603) 862-2002

 Phone: (603) 862-5255

 UNH Student Fulbright Campus Representative: Jeanne.Sokolowski@unh.edu

 In 2021, the Fulbright Program is celebrating its 75th Anniversary!

 You are invited to celebrate this milestone with the official Fulbright 75th Anniversary Monthly Newsletter, which will highlight the impressive accomplishments and legacy of the program and its alumni, both in the United States and around the world.
 To subscribe to the newsletter, please click here.

 Fulbright Program webinars focus on specific countries or regions, types of awards, and the application process.
 Click on the link at left to access the full list of upcoming and past presentations.

 Fulbright 2020 Year in Review

 From the COVID-19 pandemic to a watershed movement in racial and social justice, 2020 has brought more change than many could have imagined.
 As we look forward to a new year, the Fulbright Program is proud to share some of the ways Fulbrighters demonstrated leadership and innovation in the United States and around the world in our 2020 Fulbright Year in Review.

-Overview of the current Fulbright Scholar Program and highlights of changes from previous award cycles and featured opportunitities to consider
+Overview of the current Fulbright U.S. Scholar Program with highlights of changes from previous award cycles and featured opportunitities to consider